sanhatahir/General-Code/README.md

 ### Machine Learning prjects:

-:red_book: [Sentiment Modelling using VADER & Keras]
+📗: [Sentiment Modelling using VADER & Keras]

 Purpose:
 Categorize messages as positive or not -> Training a model to classify any text as positive or not